fartem/jenkins-manager/README.md

 Soon.

+## How to build app for Linux

+Soon.

 ## How to contribute

 Read [Commit Convention](https://github.com/fartem/repository-rules/blob/master/commit-convention/COMMIT_CONVENTION.md).
 Make sure your build is green before you contribute your pull request.
 Then: